 - Coal contracts in the CMM represent a minimum quantity of a specific electricity coal demand that must be met by a unique coal supply source prior to consideration of any alternative sources of supply.
-Base-year (2013) coal contracts between coal producers and electricity generators are estimated on the basis of receipts data reported by generators on the Form EIA-923, "Power Plant Operations Report".
+Base-year (2014) coal contracts between coal producers and electricity generators are estimated on the basis of receipts data reported by generators on the Form EIA-923, "Power Plant Operations Report".
 Coal contracts are specified by CMM supply region, coal type, demand region, and whether or not a unit has flue gas desulfurization equipment.
 Coal contract quantities are reduced over time on the basis of contract duration data from information reported on the Form EIA-923, "Power Plant Operations Report", historical patterns of coal use, and information obtained from various coal and electric power industry publications and reports. - Coal-to-liquids (CTL) facilities are assumed to be economic when low-sulfur distillate prices reach high enough levels.
 These plants are assumed to be co-production facilities with generation capacity of 832 megawatts (MW) (295 MW for the grid and 537 MW to support the conversion process) and the capability of producing 48,000 barrels of liquid fuels per day.
 The technology assumed is similar to an integrated gasification combined cycle, first converting the coal feedstock to gas, and then subsequently converting the syngas to liquid hydrocarbons using the Fisher-Tropsch process.
 Of the total amount of coal consumed at each plant, 40% of the energy input is retained in the product with the remaining energy used for conversion and for the production of power sold to the grid.
-For AEO2015, coal-biomass-to-liquids (CBTL) are not modeled.
-CTL facilities produce paraffinic naptha used in plastics production and blendable naptha used in motor gasoline (together about 28% of the total by volume) and distillate fuel oil (about 72%).
+For AEO2016, coal-biomass-to-liquids (CBTL) are not modeled.
+CTL facilities produce distillate fuel oil (about 72%) and paraffinic naphtha used in plastics production and blend-able naphtha used in motor gasoline (together about 28% of the total by volume).
+CTL facilities are not economic in the AEO2016 Reference case in any forecast year